MicrosoftDocs/power-platform/power-platform/alm/form-alm.md

 1. In your test environment, import the managed patch solution from step 4.
 As shown in the below diagram, the *Solution A* patch is adding a new *Field3* to FormA and removing *Field2*, which was added by *Solution A*.

    > [!NOTE]
    > Patches are additive in nature and can't remove fields from the form, so *Field2* will not be removed from the form.
-The UI for the form in the test environment will now show *Field3*, *Field2*, and *Field1*.
+The UI for the form in the test environment now shows *Field3*, *Field2*, and *Field1*.

 1. If you want to further customize the form you created in Step 1 using upgrades, then using the same environment where *Solution A* is in an unmanaged state, clone *Solution A* to create the upgrade solution and customize the form.
 Then, export the *Solution A* upgrade as a managed solution.
 Note that this step will export a full FormXml for the form.
 1. In your test environment, import the managed *Solution A* upgrade from step 6.
 As shown in the below diagram, the *Solution A* upgrade is adding a new *Field4* to *FormA* and removing *Field2*, which was added by *Solution A*.
-The UI for the form in the test environment will now show *Field1*, *Field3*, and *Field4* on the form, but *Field2* will be removed after the merge.
+The UI for the form in the test environment now shows *Field1*, *Field3*, and *Field4* on the form, but *Field2* will be removed after the merge.

 :::image type="content" source="media/scenario2-form-alm-diagram.png" alt-text="Scenario 2 form ALM diagram":::